darwinanddavis/DataPortfolio/spatial.md

 ### Tasks

 * Map global emigration pathways to show patterns in space and time
-* Use animated arcs to capture data variables visually in Mapbox
+* Use animated arcs to capture data visually in Mapbox

 I found these human migration data online from the [UN Refugee Agency](https://data.world/unhcr) and being close to my own Russian heritage, I wanted to see what patterns in Russian refugee and emigration numbers emerged over the decades.
 The data span 1950 to 2017.
 The original dataset is broken up into individual years, but it looked super messy when I first mapped it, so I instead collapsed the data into decades to create a neater design.